When it comes to landing your dream job, knowing how to prepare for an interview can tip the scales in your favor.

 - Do your research

-- Consider why you want the job
+- Consider why this job appeals to you

 - Analyze your strengths and weaknesses

 - Prepare your own questions